MichaelSturgeon/hunter-gatherer/README.md

 Through thorough research, I was able to craft a clear vision that steered the project, guaranteeing that each feature developed met user expectations.
 Below is a table showcasing user stories along with the criteria that ultimately shaped the project’s development.

 ### User Stories
+*Kindly select the dropdown menu to access the user stories associated with the relevant category.*

 <details>
 <summary>General</summary>